Special Powers Act, 1974: History

 The act was passed in 1974 to replace the Security Act of Pakistan 1952, the Public Safety Ordinance of 1958 and the Bangladesh Collaborators (Special Tribunals) Order, 1972.
 The law targets smuggling, hoarding, and damaging actions.
-The law allows the government to detain individuals on preventive ground.
-The Awami League dominated Bangladesh Parliament passed the law on 9 February 1974.
+The act allows the government to detain individuals on preventive ground.
+The Awami League dominated parliament in Bangladesh passed the law on 9 February 1974.
 The Awami League was criticised for passing the law.
 The law was opposed by Ataur Rahman Khan and Abdus Sattar.
 Individuals can be detained up to six months without being charged and indefinitely if endorsed by the advisory board constituted under the Act.
 The Bangladesh Nationalist Party maintained it when they came to power, despite having promised to remove it in their election manifesto.
 Sheikh Hasina called for its removal but after becoming prime minister called it useful.

 In 1990, section 16(2) of the act was repealed through an amendment but the police were filing cases under the section into 2018.
 The High Court Division ordered the police to stop using the section since it was removed through an act of parliament.

 In December 2020, Bangladesh Police charged four persons under the act for vandalizing a statue of Sheikh Mujibur Rahman.
 In 2022, the government was asked to use the act to take action against food hoarding by traders.